blaxhacks/blax-hacks/README.md

 # blax-hacks
-i do a bit of hacks ( credits to trollbox)
+i do a bit of hacks ( credits to tremblero)